 This data useful during an incident, as domain experts can jump in to provide their context about the particular service.

-It’s also valuable after the incident: it enables you to analyse the most common technologies involved in your incidents, or the technologies involved in your worst incidents.
-This allows you to then target your efforts on the most impactful areas of your organisation.
+It’s also valuable after the incident: it enables you to analyze the most common technologies involved in your incidents, or the technologies involved in your worst incidents.
+This allows you to then target your efforts on the most impactful areas of your organization.

 In regulated industries, there can be regulatory requirements around incidents; for example under GDPR you must report certain data breaches to the ICO.

 Structured data can be used to record whether or not an incident is ‘reportable’ under that regulator’s rules, alongside fields that these regulators are interested in.